intel-iot-devkit/smart-video-workshop/optimization-tools-and-techniques/README_VTune.md

       sudo ./insmod-sep -r -g <group>
       ./insmod-sep -q

-> **Note**: The Build and Load Intel® VTune™ Amplifier Sampling Driver might fail due to some missing libraries libelf-dev, libelf-devel or elfutils-libelf-devel.
-You may need to install either of them on your system.
+> **Note**: The Build and Load Intel® VTune™ Amplifier Sampling Driver might fail due to missing libraries libelf-dev, libelf-devel or elfutils-libelf-devel.
+You may need to install them on your system.

       sudo apt-get install <Name of the missing library>